Travel

 Processing Time

-The average processing time for travel signatures can be 2-3 business days, with additional time needed at high volume times (such as the end of the semester, December and May).
+The average processing time for travel signatures can be 2-3 business days, with additional time needed at high volume times.
+Our office is busiest at the beginning of each semester and around the holidays.

-• A valid I-20 or DS-2019 with a travel signature
+• A valid I-20 or DS-2019 with a valid travel signature

 • Passport that is valid for more than 6 months upon your return to the US